 For breakfast we serve traditional arabic breakfast with cheese, hummus, halva, eggs, tea, coffee and more…

-For lunch the guide prepare chicken, salads, rice, potatoes, bread, gallayah bandora (traditional bedouin meal) and more…
+For lunch the guide prepares chicken, salads, rice, potatoes, bread, gallayah bandora (traditional bedouin meal) and more…

-For dinner, most of time we cook a « zarb », it is the bedouin barbecue cooked in the sand for few hours.
-We accompanied it with some other Jordanian mezze, salads and dishes.
+For dinner, most of time we cook a « zarb », which is the bedouin barbecue cooked in the sand for few hours.
+We accompany it with some other Jordanian mezze, salads and dishes.

 Of course our meals are always accompanied with a bedouin tea, during the tour you will do many « shay-break », a small break enjoying black tea, maybe with sage.

-Please do not hesitate to let us know about your dietary requirements, we respect to so much, and in this way we can organize our meals at the best for you.
+Please do not hesitate to let us know about your dietary requirements or food allergies.
+We respect your needs very much, and in this way we can organize our meals the best way for you.